kurt-krueckeberg/open-fda-device-events/readme.md

 ## Introduction

 The [openFDA](https://open.fda.gov/apis) [RESTful API](https://aws.amazon.com/what-is/restful-api/) supports [Elasticsearch](https://www.elastic.co/enterprise-search) queries of public FDA information about drugs, devices and foods.
 [Device adverse event reports over time](https://open.fda.gov/apis/device/event/explore-the-api-with-an-interactive-chart/) is an example.

-The [Device adverse event reports over time](https://open.fda.gov/apis/device/event/explore-the-api-with-an-interactive-chart/) drop-down box lists the numerous fields that can be searched.
+It illustrates the numerous fields that can be searched (use the drop-down listbox to see all the possible search fields).

 ## How Adverse Event Reports are Organized